willow-rubenstein/audius-client/README.md

 - Run my custom command `npm run dist:win:prod` because their command uploads it to a server that I do not have access to!
 - Ignore the "wine not detected" error at the end of dist process for Windows.
 It isn't important!
 - Uh it's also really slow for some damn reason

+# TODOs/Dev Checklist

+## Not Started
+- Discord Webhook in Settings for your new uploads (i.e. send webhook to Discord when you upload a new track for your server's members)
+- Custom JS/TS Plugin Support

+## In Progress
+- Custom CSS/Theming Support

+## Finished
+- Discord RPC integration